Mandarin Oriental Conservatorium, Amsterdam

 Date of Creation

-Opened in 2011 as Conservatorium Hotel, the building’s history dates back to the 13th century.
+Opened in 2011 as Mandarin Oriental Conservatorium, Amsterdam, the building’s history dates back to the 13th century.

 Hotel General Manager